4awpawz/trio-docs/source/fragments/userstories/index.md

 -->

 # User Stories
 User stories are a great way to learn something new.
-These stories make you an active observer, learning along with the subject of each story, as new topics are introduced.
-It is highly recommended that you read these stories before reading the main documentation.
+These stories make you an active observer, learning along with the subject of each story as new topics are introduced.
+It is highly recommended that you read these stories before reading the [ technical documentation ](../techdocs).

 ## <a data-trio-link href="/userstories/inthebeginning">In The Beginning...</a>
 Follow along with Betty as she learns the basic concepts of using Trio.